 Plans for future Stakeholder focus research

-Stakeholder focus research will continue to be undertaken in 2014-15.
-After a review of the strength and weaknesses of the research methodology, future research will consist of:
+Stakeholder focus research will continue to be undertaken in 2015-16 and will consist of:

-- A survey of the arts and cultural sector and key partners every 2 years, the next one to be carried out in April 2015.
+- a survey of the arts and cultural sector and key partners every 2 years – currently in the field now

 If you have any questions about our Stakeholder focus research contact Jonathon Blackburn, Senior Officer, Policy and Research, Arts Council England, via email or on 0161 934 4364.